prasad-vamer/EC2Code/README.md

 ```

 - **USER-NAME** : The user name of the EC2 instance (default: `admin`).
-  - if weant to have  your own user name, you can pass it as a parameter in the file [app/lib/config/parameters.ts](app/lib/config/parameters.ts)
+  - if you want to have  your own user name, you can pass it as a parameter in the file [app/lib/config/parameters.ts](app/lib/config/parameters.ts)
   - replace the value of 'ec2InstanceUsername' with your desired user name.
 - **YOUR_EC2_PUBLIC_IP** : The public IP of the EC2 instance.